fsharp/fslang-spec/spec/introduction.md

 F# supports several other highly effective techniques to simplify the process of modeling and manipulating data such as tuples, options, records, unions, and sequence expressions.
 A tuple is an ordered collection of values that is treated as an atomic unit.
 In many languages, if you want to pass around a group of related values as a single entity, you need to create a named type, such as a class or record, to store these values.
 A tuple allows you to keep things organized by grouping related values together, without introducing a new type.

-To define a tuple, you separate the individual components with commas.
+To define a tuple, you separate the individual components with commas:

     > let tuple = (1, false, "text");;
     val tuple : int * bool * string = (1, false, "text")